 is a bustling and inclusive hive of activity.
 After all, you want your child engaged and active during their time there.

 While you may know what you want for your child, it is still important to make sure that they are a part of choosing the boarding school that they will be going to.
 Have them do research alongside you, have them come along to school tours, and listen to what their thoughts and feelings are.

 Obviously, you will have the final say, but taking your child’s thoughts and opinions into account will make them feel valued and a part of the process, which will make them feel more comfortable with whatever decision you make.

 By heading the above advice, your family will be well equipped to make a decision on which boarding school will be the best fit for your child.
-For more information, head to the Wesley College Blog where our award-winning boarding school team has put together articles with tips and advice on boarding school life.
+For more information, head to this article where our award-winning boarding school team has put together more tips and advice on boarding school life.